 - contact local services - such as support groups or befriending schemes

-- talk to a counsellor or therapist.
-Your GP might be able to refer you to a counsellor or therapist or you can arrange it yourself, although this is likely to involve a cost.
-See the Counselling and Psychotherapy in Scotland website at www.cosca.org.uk or the British Association for Counselling and Psychotherapy website at www.bacp.co.uk.
+- talk to a counsellor or therapist - your GP might refer you to a counsellor or therapist.
+You can arrange this yourself but there might be a cost.
+Check the Counselling and Psychotherapy in Scotland website or the British Association for Counselling and Psychotherapy website.

-Some people who are experiencing a mental health problem may find themselves feeling suicidal.
-The Scottish Association for Mental Health (SAMH) have produced a helpful booklet called 'Suicide - living with your thoughts' containing strategies for dealing with your thoughts, suggestions about how to keep yourself safe and a directory of sources of help.
-The booklet can be found on the SAMH website at www.samh.org.uk .
+Some people who are experiencing a mental health problem might find themselves feeling suicidal.
+The Scottish Association for Mental Health (SAMH) has produced a helpful booklet called 'Suicide - living with your thoughts' , which has strategies for dealing with your thoughts, suggestions to keep yourself safe and a list of sources of help.

-Some people who are experiencing a mental health problem may self-harm as a way of coping with emotional distress.
+Some people who are experiencing a mental health problem might self-harm as a way of coping with emotional distress.
 The people around a person who self-harms can often be affected by it too.
-You can find more information about self-harm on the NHS inform website.
+You can find more information about self-harm on NHS inform.

 What to do in an emergency

 If you need help urgently, you could call Breathing Space, NHS 24 or 999 for an ambulance.

-If you are feeling suicidal, have a plan to attempt suicide and the means to carry it out now, you can call 999.
+If you're feeling suicidal, plan to attempt suicide and have the means to carry it out now, you can call 999.
 You can stay on the line and talk to someone while you wait for help to arrive.

-If you are concerned about someone who you think needs help urgently, you can call social services or NHS 24.
+If you're concerned about someone who you think needs help urgently, you can call social services or NHS 24.
 Call 999 if you can’t get through anywhere else.

-If you are concerned about someone else's mental health and it feels appropriate, you could try asking them how they are.
-Sometimes just talking to someone who is willing to listen, can be very helpful and make people feel less alone with their problems.
+If you're concerned about someone else's mental health and it feels appropriate, you could try asking them how they are.
+Sometimes just talking to someone who is willing to listen can be very helpful and make people feel less alone with their problems.

-If the person has been having problems for some time, you may want to check if they know where to get more help.
+If the person has been having problems for some time, you might want to check if they know where to get more help.
 You could suggest any of the sources of help listed above.